emard/esp32ecp5/README.md

     226 Done.

-If you don't see listing similar to this, something is incompatible, try to toggle "passive" FTP mode (for me it works for passive off and doesn't work for passive on), close/open connection or try another FTP client.
+If you don't see listing similar to this, something is incompatible, try to toggle "passive" FTP mode.
+If FTP client is behind the firewall it may work with passive mode on, close/open connection or try another FTP client.

     ftp> passive
-    Passive mode off.
+    Passive mode on.
     ftp> close
     ftp> open 192.168.4.1